Creskendoll/Face-Processor/README.md

 To install the required dependencies navigate into the projects directory and run:
 - `python -m pip install -r req.txt`

+Install tkinter:
+- `sudo apt-get install python3-tk`

 ## Running the project
-In the current state you have to run the `main.py` file to run the project.
+In the current state you have to run the `App.py` file to run the project.
 You can do this by running this command:
-- `python main.py`
+- `python App.py`

 This should open up a window with a video feed from your webcam and face outlines.